An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

 3) Fields modified are saved

 4) User is taken back to login page

 This is a basic example of how test cases are authored for situations.
 The format above will apply to all the below tests as well.
 For the sake of strong conceptual grounding, I have put in only some simple tests above and below.

-For example, in the above scenario the user id field can have a maximum of 10 characters, so entering data > 10 should behave the same way.
+For Example, in the above scenario the user id field can have a maximum of 10 characters, so entering data > 10 should behave the same way.

-Therefore, if the inputs are supplied beyond the boundary values, it is considered to be negative testing.
-So a minimum of 6 characters for user sets the boundary limit.
+Therefore, if the inputs are supplied beyond the boundary values, then it is considered to be negative testing.
+So a minimum of 6 characters for the user sets the boundary limit.
 Tests written to have user id < 6 characters are boundary analysis tests.

-Decision-based tests: Decision-based tests are centered around the ideology of the possible outcomes of the system when a particular condition is met.
+Decision-based tests are centered around the ideology of the possible outcomes of the system when a particular condition is met.

-- If wrong credentials are entered, it should indicate that to the user and reload the login page.
+- If the wrong credentials are entered, it should indicate that to the user and reload the login page.